opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/arrange-columns.png" alt="Document table interface" width="700"/>

-You can view individual or multiple fields in the document table to gain deeper knowledge about your data.
+You can view individual or multiple fields in the document table.
 To explore data in the document table, follow these steps:

 1. Choose the inspect icon ({::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/icons/inspect-icon.png" class="inline-icon" alt="inspect icon"/>{:/}) to open the **Document Details** window.
 1. Review the data details.
 You can switch between the **Table** and **JSON** tabs to view the data in your preferred format.